manjeetkumar105/Parallax-Website/README.md

 # Parallax-Website
-This is parallax website built by completely using basic of HTML and CSS.
+This is parallax website built by completely using basics of HTML and CSS.